gavv/signal-estimator/README.md

 Acknowledgments
 ---------------

-This tool was initially developed for a freelance project.
-Big thanks to my customer Samuel Blum at Boring Technologies, who sponsored the development and has kindly allowed to make it open-source!
+The development of this tool was heavily sponsored by Samuel Blum at Boring Technologies.
+Thanks a lot to him for letting the code to be open-sourced!

 And of course, thanks to everyone who contributed to the project!